Consumption Tax Rebates

 - If you are an employee or a partner in a partnership and you paid QST on work-related expenses, you could be entitled to a QST rebate for employees and partners.

-- If you are an Indian who is registered under the Indian Act, you can apply for a rebate of consumption taxes you paid on the purchase of a good or a service.
+- If you are a First Nations member (Indian registered under the Indian Act), you can apply for a rebate of consumption taxes you paid on the purchase of a good or a service.

 A band council, a tribal council or a band-empowered entity can apply for a rebate of consumption taxes paid on the purchase of a good or a service.